Meet the team

 "After returning to the UK in 2006, I became Extreme Sports Officer for Crawley Borough Council, It was during this role that I became aware of Parkour and I spent 3 years assisting the council to develop it, as well as identifying local young people to become Parkour leaders.

-In 2009, I became Community Sports Development Officer for Freedom Leisure at K2 Crawley.
+In 2009, I became Community Sports Development Officer for Freedom Leisure at K2 Crawley, then becoming Sports Development Manager there in 2018 for the UK's largest leisure operator, Everyone Active .
 Although I had to focus on developing lots of sports, Parkour remained a central focus for me, as I had developed a real passion for it.

-"During the 8 years in this role, I've helped mentor one of the most passionate and dedicated Parkour groups around: Crawley Parkour.
+"During the 11 years in these two roles, I've helped mentor one of the most passionate and dedicated Parkour groups around: Crawley Parkour.
 I was honoured to be appointed Non-executive Director of Crawley Parkour CIC when it became a Community Interest Company in June 2017 and I hope to use my management and community/sports development knowledge and skills to help make the Company a success.

 "In my spare time, I go to the gym and in the summer I play cricket in Surrey and watch my son play cricket for Cuckfield."